Excessive Thirst (Polydipsia) and Type 1 Diabetes

 Is polydipsia dangerous?

-When it comes to diabetes and thirst, polydipsia can be dangerous.
-The problem is the prolonged dehydration that can lead to nausea, dizziness, headaches and fainting.
+When it comes to diabetes, polydipsia (excessive thirst) can be dangerous.
+Prolonged dehydration (signified by polydipsia/excessive thirst) can lead to nausea, dizziness, headaches and fainting.
 And if you do have diabetes, but have not yet been diagnosed, this dehydration has the potential to lead to diabetic ketoacidosis which can lead to organ failure, coma or death.
 Another concern is that extreme dehydration can also make your blood-sugar levels rise more quickly than normal since less urine—and glucose—is being expelled.

 What should you do next?

 If you think that you may be experiencing diabetes mellitus polydipsia, it’s important that you see a doctor as soon as possible.
-Regardless of the cause excessive, unexplainable thirst is a sign that something is not right in your body.
+Regardless of the cause polydipsia (excessive thirst) is a sign that something is not right in your body.
 So make that appointment today.